u1i/snippets/electricminds.md

 Covering: Chief Strategist, Applied AI for Social Good.
 With a proven background in AI transformation for enterprises, I am delighted to have the opportunity to serve as a freelance Chief Strategist for Applied AI for Social Good with Electric Minds.

+## Asha Hemrajani

+Background: Senior Research Fellow, RSIS.
+Senior Fellow at the Centre of Excellence in National Security.
+Research areas include cybersecurity, AI and telecommunications.

+Covering: AI Security, Safety and Governance

 ---

 At Electric Minds, we look at solving some of the world's toughest problems through collective effort.
 As a non-profit, our mission is to make AI accessible to all by fostering collaboration and innovation.